 Bekah’s brother and mother both say that Bekah had severe emotional problems when she was a teenager and was committed to a psychiatric hospital.
 That’s about the only specific statement about her mental health.
 Nobody suggests she has any current mental illness.
 Jake is the only one who states he has a current medical diagnosis.
 (About 6 percent of American adults will have a severe mental illness in any given year.
 About a quarter of the population will have some diagnosable mental disorder at some point in their lives.)

-Out of the many doctors we see treat someone, only three make mental health statements.
-One says clearly "no," the others seem to say "yes."
+Out of the many doctors we see actually treat someone, only three make mental health statements.
+One says clearly “no,” the other two seem to say “yes.”
 What about all the others?